 Most people who want to go beyond their Sun sign continue their astrological journey with their rising sign.
 The rising sign is the same as the ascendant, it’s the sign that was rising on the eastern horizon at the moment of your birth, as seen from the place of your birth.
 It’s the point on the ecliptic that ascends on the eastern horizon.

-Because of the rotation of the Earth, the sign here changes every four minutes.
+Because of the rotation of the Earth, the sign here changes approximately every two hours (the degree changes every four minutes).
 As you can see, it’s essential to know your birth time to calculate your ascendant!

-The rising sign is a very important part of your natal chart.
+The rising sign is a crucial building block of your natal chart.
 It’s often abbreviated as Asc or As in the birth chart.
 To find your rising sign, you have to know your exact time of birth (here’s what to do if you don’t now when you were born).

 Understanding the ascendant is key when it comes to self-discovery.
 The ascendant is your identity, your attitude to the world and the world’s attitude to you.
 It is also associated with your physical appearance and body.

-The ruling planet of the ascendant is called the chart ruler, and it is extremely important in the birth chart.
+The ruling planet of the ascendant is called the chart ruler, and it is a central element in the birth chart.

 The Descendant in Astrology

 The MC-IC axis is the other axis in the natal chart besides the ascendant and descendant.
-This axis shows where you come from and where your soul wants to go in this lifetime.
+The IC and MC in astrology speak about where you come from figuratively speaking (but also literally!) and where your soul wants to go in this lifetime, what qualities you are growing towards.

 The Imum coeli in Astrology

-Often abbreviated as IC, Imum coeli is Latin for the bottom of the sky.
-It’s the point of the ecliptic that corresponds to the lowest point of the sky, as seen from the place of your birth at the time of your birth.
-It’s the lowest point in your natal chart, too.
+Often abbreviated as IC, Imum Coeli is Latin for the bottom of the sky.
+It’s the point of the ecliptic that corresponds to the lowest point of the sky, as seen from the place of your birth at the time of your first breath.
+Correspondingly, it’s the lowest point in your natal chart.
+The IC is also called Nadir.

-The IC tells about your private self, the self you don’t show to anyone except people who you are very close with.
+Usually the least talked about, the IC tells about your innermost self.
+This is the self you don’t show to anyone except people who you are very close with.
 It’s your inner awareness.
 As the cusp of the fourth house of home and family, the IC reveals what habits and thought patterns you got in childhood.
-When talking about the IC-MC axis in astrology, you can’t forget that this is the parental axis.
+When talking about the IC-MC axis in astrology, you can’t forget that this is the parental axis as well.
+It represents on the parents.

-The fourth house is one layer deeper than the ascendant, and it’s somewhat harder to access, too.
-However, it’s very important to do this work, because the IC lays the foundation of your whole adult life.
+The fourth house and the IC are associated with your memories and the subconscious, so accessing them is not as easy and straightforward as it is for the ascendant and descendant.
+However, it’s essential to do this work, because the IC lays the foundation of your whole adult life.
 It’s a cliche, but no tree can grow if it has no roots.
 The IC and the fourth house show your roots.

 The Midheaven in Astrology